Healthy Nigerian Eating

 - Oat Fufu: Oat is high in fiber and has the magical power to remove bad cholesterol from the body.
 Oat is also a good source of manganese, selenium, phosphorus, fiber, magnesium and zinc

--Buy unflavored whole oat, mill and run it through a sieve.
-Prepare the same way as semolina or Tuo
+-Buy unflavored whole oat, turn it into powder form with a blender and Prepare it the same way as semolina

-- Unripe Plantain Flour: Plantains are a good source of dietary fiber, vitamin C, vitamin A, b-complex vitamins (particularly – B6) and other minerals including potassium, magnesium, phosphorous and iron.
+- Plantain Fufu : Plantains are a good source of dietary fiber, vitamin C, vitamin A, b-complex vitamins (particularly – B6) and other minerals including potassium, magnesium, phosphorous and iron.

-- Milled brown rice: This is another great solid alternative that you can make in your own home; make use of local ofada rice or brown rice.
-Brown rice is simply unrefined white rice; it is rich in Selenium, Manganese, fiber and other vitamins and minerals.
+- Milled brown rice: This is another great solid alternative that you can make in your own home; make use of local unpolished ofada rice or imported brown rice.
+Brown rice is simply unrefined rice; it is rich in Selenium, Manganese, fiber and other vitamins and minerals.

 – To make sweet potato flour, Simply dehydrate (or sun dry) raw unpeeled sweet potatoes, mill and sieve into a powder.
 Prepare the same way as semolina or amala

-Protein: Culturally when we think of protein, we think of meat and fish; we tend to ignore other sources of proteins like soy, nuts, beans and other legumes.
-The problem with animal based protein source is the high fat/cholesterol content which can lead to disease when consumed in large amount.
+5 ) Protein- Meat & Alternatives: Culturally when we think of protein, we think of meat and fish; we tend to ignore other sources of proteins like soy, nuts, beans and other legumes.
+The problem with animal based protein sources is the high fat/cholesterol content which can lead to disease when consumed in large amount.
 On the other hand, plant based protein sources are deficient in one or more essential amino acid.
 The best option is to combine a variety of plant and animal based protein.

-- Include plant based proteins like soy beans (Tofu especially) and legumes in your diet
+- Include plant based proteins like soy beans (Tofu (Wara-Soya) especially) and legumes in your diet

 - Always choose lean cuts of meat and poultry